Honeygo Regional Veterans Memorial

 Great American Level - $1,000

-Chapel Hills Nursery
+Chapel Hills Farm & Nursery

 Holly Hill Memorial Garden

-Laura & Jack Hellmann
+Laura & Jake Hellmann

 Pat & Vicki Keller